FAQs

 What changes have been made to the ASU Wired Network?

-The updates to the ASU wired network include implementation of a new authentication process.
-This new authentication process will require users to register their devices the initial time they attempt to access the ASU network when connected using an ethernet cable (physically connected wired connection).
+The updates to the ASU wired network include implementing a new authentication process.
+This new authentication process will require users to register their devices the first time they attempt to access the ASU network when connected via an Ethernet cable (a physically connected wired connection).
 The process is very similar to what was implemented on ASU wireless connections last year.

 When you connect to the ASU wired network for the first time after the upgrade, you will be prompted to login using your ASURITE ID and password.
 If you receive a certificate warning, accept the certificate and then proceed to login.
 After you successfully login the first time, your device will be registered and your profile will be saved.
 You should only have to re-login when your password is changed.

-ASUAD domain joined systems should be able to machine authenticate, as long as “ASUAD\ISE NAC Devices” is in the OU’s Members Tab.
-See your Deskside IT Support if you are not able to machine authenticate with a Windows system.
+ASUAD domain-joined systems should be able to machine authenticate, as long as “ASUAD\ISE NAC Devices” is in the OU’s Members Tab.
+See your Deskside IT Support if you are unable to machine-authenticate with a Windows system.

-The wired network authentication process registers your device MAC address like the current wireless authentication process does.
+The wired network authentication process registers your device's MAC address, like the current wireless authentication process does.

 I am having problems connecting and authenticating to the ASU Wired network, what should I do?